 V. Service Garage

 The Service Garage is located on the east side of Spartan Stadium.
-Office hours are from 7 a.m. to 4:30 p.m., Monday through Friday.
-Service bay hours are 7:30 a.m. to 6 p.m., Monday through Friday.
-Available products include gasoline, diesel fuel, motor oils, antifreeze, and other parts and accessories.
-Available services include oil changes, lubrication, tune-ups, front-end alignment, vehicle washing, wheel-balancing, wrecker service, body work, major repairs, etc. The Service Garage also sends monthly maintenance reminder reports to vehicle owners.
-Customers may schedule appointments or arrange other services by telephone (517) 355-1868, Fax (517) 355-1738, e-mail (firstname.lastname@example.org) or mail.
+Hours of operation are from 7 a.m. to 4:30 p.m., Monday through Friday.
+Available products include motor oils, antifreeze, and other parts and accessories.
+Available services include oil changes, lubrication, tune-ups, front-end alignment, safety inspections, wheel-balancing, wrecker service, body work, major repairs, etc. The Service Garage also sends monthly maintenance reminder reports to vehicle owners.
+Customers may schedule appointments or arrange other services by telephone (517) 355-1868, Fax (517) 355-1738, e-mail (email@example.com) or mail.

-Michigan State University operates 24-hour, automated self-serve gasoline and diesel fuel pumps at the Service Road Fueling Station (409 Service Road).
-Questions regarding fuel service may be directed to the Service Garage at (517) 355-1868, Fax (517) 355-1738 or e-mail at email@example.com.
+Michigan State University operates 24-hour, automated self-serve fuel station.
+Available fuels are: regular unleaded, diesel, E-85 and auto propane.
+The Service Road Fueling Station is located at 409 Service Road.
+Questions regarding fuel service may be directed to the Service Garage at (517) 355-1868, Fax (517) 355-1738 or e-mail at firstname.lastname@example.org.
+The carwash is open 7 a.m. to 3:45 p.m.
+Use is limited to light duty university vehicles only.

 The MSU Purchasing department’s Capital Asset Management office maintains a listing of vehicles for insurance purposes (See Manual of Business Procedures, Section 224).